elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-concept-of-epidemiology-in-the-context-of-parasite-ecology.md

 url: /learn/biology/questions/describe-the-concept-of-epidemiology-in-the-context-of-parasite-ecology
 score: -1.0
 related_article1:
-    id: 165823
+    id: 165817
-    title: How does zoonosis affect epidemiology?
+    title: >-
+        How do parasites evade the host's immune system?
     subject: Biology
-    url: /learn/biology/questions/how-does-zoonosis-affect-epidemiology
+    url: /learn/biology/questions/how-do-parasites-evade-the-hosts-immune-system
 related_article2:
-    id: 165824
+    id: 165825
-    title: Compare and contrast macroepidemiology and microepidemiology.
+    title: >-
+        What are the differences between asexual and sexual reproduction in parasites?
     subject: Biology
-    url: /learn/biology/questions/compare-and-contrast-macroepidemiology-and-microepidemiology
+    url: /learn/biology/questions/what-are-the-differences-between-asexual-and-sexual-reproduction-in-parasites
 related_article3:
     id: 165819
+    title: >-
-    title: What is the ecological niche of a parasite, and how does it relate to host specificity?
+        What is the ecological niche of a parasite, and how does it relate to host specificity?
     subject: Biology
     url: /learn/biology/questions/what-is-the-ecological-niche-of-a-parasite-and-how-does-it-relate-to-host-specificity
 related_article4:
-    id: 165820
+    id: 165824
-    title: How do abiotic factors influence the occurrence of diseases?
+    title: >-
+        Compare and contrast macroepidemiology and microepidemiology.
     subject: Biology
-    url: /learn/biology/questions/how-do-abiotic-factors-influence-the-occurrence-of-diseases
+    url: /learn/biology/questions/compare-and-contrast-macroepidemiology-and-microepidemiology
 related_article5:
-    id: 165824
+    id: 165817
-    title: Compare and contrast macroepidemiology and microepidemiology.
+    title: >-
+        How do parasites evade the host's immune system?
     subject: Biology
-    url: /learn/biology/questions/compare-and-contrast-macroepidemiology-and-microepidemiology
+    url: /learn/biology/questions/how-do-parasites-evade-the-hosts-immune-system
 ---

 &nbsp;